 If it seems like a good idea, then nearly any type of asset in the marital estate could be traded off for the home.
 It would depend on your situation, but examples range from paying a lump sum from a separate bank account to exchanging the equity in a home for the ownership interest in a privately held company.

 Contact Experienced Equity Division Attorneys Today

-We take all the time necessary to understand your goals and present different options available to you along with their benefits and implications.
-Contact the Law Office of Fedor Kozlov, P.C., today at (847) 241-1299 to schedule a consultation with one of our experienced attorneys to evaluate your legal options.
+We take all the time necessary to understand your goals.
+Then, we present different options available to you along with their potential benefits and implications.
+Contact the Law Office of Fedor Kozlov, P.C., today at (847) 241-1299 to schedule a consultation with one of our experienced attorneys.
+We will set aside a dedicated time to evaluate your legal options.